-- An incredible slate of features makes it easy to create a podcast and share it with the world.
+- An incredible slate of features makes it easy to create and share a podcast with the world.

-- All in one platform, and its ease of use means that you don’t need to use multiple tools to get your podcast online.
+- The All-in-one platform and its ease of use mean you don’t need multiple tools to get your podcast online.

 - Customer service is rapid, and they are always happy to help out.

-- Easy to find other shows sorted by category and topic, which makes it easy to find new content.
+- It is easy to find other shows sorted by category and topic, making it easy to find new content.

 - You begin to pay a higher rate once you reach a certain number of downloads which could be a turnoff for some people.